enPlace/Code_Wars_Solutions/Convert_string_to_camel_case/README.md

 #Notes for solving.

+1. We have to split by dash and/or underscore.
+2. Will the string have only one or the other or both?
+	Answer: both
-We have to split by dash or underscore if str[0] not capitalized, reg camel case if capitalized, upper camel case.
+3. if str[0] not capitalized, reg camel case
+4. if capitalized, upper camel case.